jd-develop/nougaro/README.md

 Nougaro is a programming language interpreted in Python.

-It is a multi-paradigm programming language and supports imperative, functional and object-oriented programming.
+It is a multi-paradigm programming language that supports imperative, functional and object-oriented programming.

 Nougaro is weakly typed.
 Its syntax is inspired from Python and Basic.